Introduction to Kubernetes Storage

 FROM ubuntu RUN apt-get update && apt-get -y install python python3-pip RUN pip install flask flask-mysql COPY ./opt/source code ENTRYPOINT FLASK_APP=/opt/source-code/app.py flask run

 When Docker is building this image, it creates a new layer for each instruction that only includes changes from the previous layer.
 The result of executing each layer is stored in a cache, so they can be reused and shared with other images.
-This makes building images a lot faster and efficient.
-If Docker is instructed to build a second image, but with the same OS, application and python packages but with a different source code and
+This makes building images a lot faster and more efficient.
+If Docker is instructed to build a second image, but with the same OS, application, and Python packages but with a different source code and

 ENTRYPOINT as shown: